Background

 Advertisements must not feature testimonials without permission.

 Advertisements must not falsely claim that the advertiser, or other entity referred to in the advertisement, is a signatory to a code of conduct.
-Advertisements must not falsely claim that a code of conduct has an endorsement from a public or other body.
+Advertisements must not falsely claim that a code of conduct has an endorsement from a public or private body.*

 Guarantees and after-sales service